Sudachi-E/WiiBeamU/README.md

 - Credits to [vgmoose](https://github.com/vgmoose) for [Wiiload](https://github.com/vgmoose/Wiiload-for-Android) that was inspiration for this project.

-- Special thanks to the Wii and Wii U homebrew community for their continued support for the console.
+- Special thanks to the Wii and Wii U homebrew community for their continued support for the consoles.

 ---